offen/website/homepage/content/articles/0140-privacy-cookies.md

 Inside the European union the so called "[Cookie Directive](https://en.wikipedia.org/wiki/Privacy_and_Electronic_Communications_Directive_2002)" mandates acquiring consent from users for setting non-essential cookies.
 Similar laws exist for example in California.
 The internet being a global phenomenon, you are very likely to be subject to these regulations in one way or the other the moment you serve any non-trivial website.
 Many developers like to complain vocally about so called "cookie banners", and the number of sleazy patterns that try to trick users into consenting makes these complaints relatable.
 A solution that does not require user consent must surely be the better option for privacy, right?

 It's not that easy though.
 If you think user privacy from the ground up, how do the technical details of your implementation matter?
 We'd argue they do not matter much.
-If you want to collect non-essential data from your visitors (analytics data in the case of Offen) in a privacy friendly way, you should be asking for user consent.
+If you want to collect non-essential data from your visitors (analytics data in the case of Offen Fair Web Analytics) in a privacy friendly way, you should be asking for user consent.
 No matter how your technical solution for doing so looks like, and no matter what regulations currently say.
 If you're not doing this and instead come up with something that allows you to avoid "the cookie banner" for collecting non-essential data, you are not building a privacy friendly solution, you are building a regulations friendly solution.

 Think about it in this way maybe: if you feel like you really do not want ask users for consent, then maybe this is a good hint to reevaluate if you really need to collect that data you would need user consent for.
 Privacy values choices, and simply not making use of non-essential features should be an option for users always.
 Not convinced?
 Think about why ad blockers are so popular.